Bengal1/My_grep/README.md

 # My-grep
-This project is part of my
+This reposatory is part of a small project I did in my B.sc in Elecrical engineering at Tel-Aviv University.
+The project is part of advanced computer laboratory about C programming.